 If you're our Premier customer, your child will enjoy the same level of privileges and emergency support.

 Exclusive for our Premier customers, in case of any emergency or accident, your child will have access to cash advances at any of our branches around the world.

 We provide special offers & solutions to support your child’s overseas living.
 For instance, international students in Canada and the US who do not have credit history or proof of income may be eligible for a fee-free credit card.
 This will help them build up their credit history in the new destination.
-From now until December 31, 2019, also receive a free 30-day SIM card upon opening an account with HSBC US and activating your complimentary concierge service.

 How to get started?